preparation and aftercare

 Ladies:

-Wear dark-colored undergarments or swimsuits, or tan topless if you’re wearing a strapless/backless outfit.
-Pasties available upon request.
+Wear dark-colored undergarments or swimsuits, or tan topless if you’re wearing a strapless/backless outfit. shower caps, disposable thongs, and pasties available upon request.

 If you're under 18, you are required to wear undergarments.